-Hazards Rank Control PPE & Safety Devices Illness due to cross $\mathbf{A} \to \mathbf{C}$ • Practice Social Distancing by keeping 2m between yourself and others.
+Hazards Rank Control PPE & Safety Devices Illness due to cross $A \rightarrow C$ Practice Social Distancing by keeping 2m between yourself and others.
 Gloves Contamination Prepare documented specific procedures for work tasks where social distancing is not possible.
 Face masks Provide a copy of the documented specific procedures to the constructor.
 Hand sanaitzer Work is not to proceed until a written copy of the documented specific procedures are provided to the constructor.
-Sanitizing wipes • Workers required to break the 6 foot social distance barrier must wear face masks and Paper towels in a gloves at all times as a minimum requirement. dispenser.
+Sanitizing wipes Workers required to break the 6 foot social distance barrier must wear face masks and gloves at all times as a minimum requirement.
+Paper towels in a dispenser.
 Disinfecting phones, tablets and computers regularly.
-Hand soap Do not share paperwork, tablets or phones. • Do not share tools unless they are sanitized before use by another person. • Equipment commonly touched surfaces should be sanitized before each use. • No shaking hands, fist pumps or high fives are to be exchanged between workers. • No unneccessary visitors to be allowed on site. • Always follow the employer and constructor policy and procedures. • Ensure workers have adequate access to washrooms and that they are routinely, rigorously and regularly cleaned with disinfectant. • No sharing of phones/radio etc. unless fully sanatized before transfer.
-Illness due to the $\textbf{A} \rightarrow \textbf{C}$ • Workers who meet any of the following criteria, should not and will not be allowed on introduction of the virus the project. to the workplace • Exhibiting symptoms - cough, sneezing, fever, breathing difficulties.
+Hand soap Do not share paperwork, tablets or phones.
+Do not share tools unless they are sanitized before use by another person.
+Equipment commonly touched surfaces should be sanitized before each use.
+No shaking hands, fist pumps or high fives are to be exchanged between workers.
+No unneccessary visitors to be alllowed on site.
+Always follow the employer and constructor policy and procedures.
+Ensure workers have adequate access to washrooms and that they are routinely, rigorously and regularly cleaned with disinfectant.
+No sharing of phones/radio etc. unless fully sanatized before transfer.
+Illness due to the $A \rightarrow C$ Workers who meet any of the following criteria, should not and will not be allowed on 1 introduction of the virus the project. to the workplace Exhibiting symptoms - cough, sneezing, fever, breathing difficulties.
 Has recently been in contact with an infected person(s).
-Has travelled outside of Canada in the past 14 days • Workers meeting any one of the criteria above, will remain home and self - isolate for a minimum of two weeks and must be showing no signs or symptoms of the virus, before Illness due to near $A \rightarrow C$ being fit to return to the workplace.
-Cough into your sleeve Illness due to poor hygiene $A \rightarrow C$ Sneeze into a tissue Minimize face touching Thorough and frequent hand washing for a minimum of 20 seconds.
-In the event that soap and water in unavailable, if possible, use a hand sanitizer with a minimum concentration of 60% alcohol Wash hands: - Prior to your shift Prior and after action driving an exclusion Before and after eating, drinking or smoking After using the washroom facilities After handling any tools or materials that may be contaminated At the end of shift before leaving the work site Disinfecting phones, tablets and computers regularly. • Do not share paperwork, tablets or phones. ļ Illness due to shared $\mathbf{A} \to \mathbf{C}$ • Whenever possible, workers should travel in separate vehicles. travel • When workers are required to travel together: • Face masks and gloves are to be worn at all times. • Commonly touched surfaces should be sanatized often.
+Has travelled outside of Canada in the past 14 days • Workers meeting any one of the criteria above, will remain home and self - isolate for a minimum of two weeks and must be showing no signs or symptoms of the virus, before 1 being fit to return to the workplace.
+Illness due to poor $A \rightarrow C$ Cough into your sleeve hygiene Sneeze into a tissue Minimize face touching Through and frequent hand washing for a minimum of 20 seconds. • In the event that soap and water in unavailable, if possible, use a hand sanitizer with a minimum concentration of 60% alcohol Wash hands: Prior to your shift Before and after eating, drinking or smoking After using the washroom facilities After handling any tools or materials that may be contaminated At the end of shift before leaving the work site Disinfecting phones, tablets and computers regularly.
+Do not share paperwork, tablets or phones.
+Illness due to shared $A \rightarrow C$ Whenever possible, workers should travel in separate vehicles.
+1 Illiness due to shared A → travel · When workers are required to travel together: Ease marks and aloves are to be were at all times.
+Face masks and gloves are to be worn at all times.
+Commonly touched surfaces should be sanatized often.]